bucefal76/signal_generator_ad9833/README.md

 # Pinout

+The code has basic connectivity test to check SPI connection to the AD9833 generators.
+If connection test fails the build in LED will blink at power up with 1sek cycles.
+See the GeneratorAd9833::connectivityTest().

 ## Atmega 328p Arduino UNO

 For channel 1, select is a pin 10, other input pins are the same, power is 5V.